roy-regev/playstore-polling/README.md

 {
 "app_name": "com.kabam.bullseye"
 }

 **Tip**: You can get all the tracked apps with the trackedUrls route, and then take from that one an ID of an app you want to check.

 * localhost:5000/settings - This app allows you to change any setting in theory, but right now it's not smart.
-It only allow sto change the Cron expression for how frequently screenshots are taken:
+It only allows to change the Cron expression for how frequently screenshots are taken:
 {
 "cron_expression": */2 * * * *
 }